manzing/widevine-L3-WEB-DL-Script/README.md

 ### Usage

 * Copy json file and optionnal external srt file in the script folder
-* Launch Download.bat, type the name of json filename and type 1 if you want to add srt
+* Launch Download.bat, type the name of json filename and type 1 if you want to add external srt
 * Choose video quality or type Enter for best
 * Choose French track first
 * Choose English track or type enter to use a single audio track
 * Wait for download / decryption / merging
-* Enjoy your video !
+* Done !

 ## Report Issues